edlynjessica/Devops-Notes/Linux/07-Basic-Commands.md

 ### When to Use

-- To know your current location in the file system.
+- Find your current location.
-- Before navigating to another directory.
+- Verify your directory before navigating.

 ---